Nebelung-Forks/.github-2/profile/README.md

 We create popular web-proxy sites.

 ### Notice
-This organization has been create by me [@Nebelung](https://github.com/Nebelung-Dev) because the original github `titaniumnetwork-dev` was deleted by a ex staff member.
+This organization has been create by me [@Nebelung](https://github.com/Nebelung-Dev) because the original github `titaniumnetwork-dev` was deleted by a ex-staff member.
 I have cloned all repos from the old github.
 See below for what has been copied and what cannot be copied.

 #### New
 - This org `Titanium-Network`